Absentee Voters

 Deadline for Absentee Ballots

-The deadline for returning absentee ballots by the voter themselves in person is 5pm the day before the Election Day.
+The deadline for returning absentee ballots by the voter themselves, in-person is 5 pm the day before the Election Day.

 Absentee ballots that are mailed to us or handed to us by a delivery agent will be accepted until 5pm on Election Day.
 The Delivery Agent will be required to complete a form and must bring their photo identification.